jaynarayan94/Flight-price-deployment/README.md

 # Flight-Price-Predict-Deployment-Heroku

-In this machine learning project, we have build an end to end machine learning project and then deploy it via Heroku.
+We have build an end to end machine learning project and then deploy it via Heroku.

 Test App here: